 The integration of placental growth factor (PlGF) into fullPIERS will become a priority should the Brazilian Grand Challenges preterm birth operating grant be awarded (see Objective Four), as that study will use both PlGF and fullPIERS to risk stratify women with pre-eclampsia in that study.

+Ethical approval, data sharing agreements and data collection of external, relevant datasets has been completed.
+These include the Alere-funded PELICAN and PETRA cohorts, FINNPEC Finland data and the John Radcliffe Hospital, Oxford, UK dataset, for the temporal and external validation of the model.
+We also received cohorts from the PREP UK study and the Dutch PETRA study for broader assessment of the model.
+Data were also collected from the British Columbia Women’s hospital (BCW) for the validation study.
 For the extension of the fullPIERS model with biomarker, we will be incorporating PlGF to the model using the PELICAN and PETRA studies which have measured maternal blood levels of PlGF.
 We hypothesise that PlGF will improve the identification of women at risk of complications from pre-eclampsia.
 This has been supported by our recent finding using data on PlGF collected in Mozambique from women with suspected pre-eclampsia.
 In that study, low PlGF was associated with adverse outcomes such as stillbirth, Caesarean delivery and delivery within seven and fourteen days of bPlGF testing.
-The manuscript for this study has been submitted for publication.
+The manuscript for this study has been published.

 We plan to finalise all data analyses and writing of manuscripts.
-Expected publications include:
+Published papers include:

-- External validation of the fullPIERS model using the combined PREP, FINNPEC, Alere-funded PETRA and PELICAN and Oxford datasets.
+- External and Temporal validation of the fullPIERS model in High-income countries using the BCW cohort combined with FINNPEC, Alere-funded PETRA and PELICAN and Oxford datasets.